-Powered by the University of Melbourne, we've supported over 100 startups, who have raised over $70 million in funding, generated over $100 million in revenue, and created over 1000 jobs.
+Powered by the University of Melbourne, we've supported over 240 startups, who have raised over $250 million in funding, generated over $250 million in revenue, and created over 1500 jobs.

-MAP sits alongside Translating Research at Melbourne, and the WADE institute as part of the MEC umbrella, aiming to offer students, alumni, industry and the general public opportunities to engage with and move innovation forward to create real world impact.
+MAP sits alongside Translating Research at Melbourne (TRAM), and Melbourne InnovatEd as part of the MEC umbrella, aiming to offer staff, students, alumni, industry and the general public opportunities to engage with and move innovation forward to create real world impact.

-In 2020, MAP will be moving to an incredibly exciting new location at Melbourne Connect.
-Melbourne Connect will be the largest innovation precinct in the country, and aims to bring together the highest calibre research, industry, government, higher-degree students and other elite thinkers in a single purpose-built precinct.
+In 2021, MAP moved in to an incredibly exciting new location at Melbourne Connect in the heart of Melbourne's innovation district.
+Melbourne Connect is the largest innovation precinct in the country and brings together the highest calibre research, industry, government, higher-degree students and other elite thinkers in a single purpose-built precinct.

 The people, place and program at Melbourne Connect is designed to foster the type of collaboration that can expedite and amplify innovation.
 It is a project where all participants will be deeply engaged to find innovative solutions for our future challenges and enabled to contribute to greater wellbeing of societies globally.

 Melbourne Connect is located on the former Royal Women’s Hospital site, on the corner of Swanston and Grattan Streets.
 It is a place where great minds connect, and incredible futures emerge.